theislab/archmap_doc/docs/tutorials/scvi_hub.rst

 1. Download the desired atlas version using this `notebook <https://colab.research.google.com/drive/155fYroA0aCa9IUl80rvzy9L2RY_Hd1aT>`_.

 2. Upload the h5ad file and model.pt file to ArchMap.
-For detail on how to do this see :doc:`beta_feature/index.rst`.
+For detail on how to do this see this :doc:`tutorial <../beta_feature/index>`.

 3. After the atlas has been successfully uploaded and reviewed by our team, you can begin your mapping.